How to Dynamically Display Images Uploaded in a Production Next.js Environment

 Source code for streaming images with Next.js

-Also, all source code for this site is available to the public.
+Additionally, all source code for this site is publicly available.

-In the code example below, image data streaming delivery is performed.
+In the code example below, we're demonstrating how to stream image data.

 // app/[lang]/api/media-stream/icon/route.ts